 Orcas Island Community Foundation funds are pooled with the intent of maximizing returns while meeting our fiduciary responsibilities.
-They are invested by professional money managers through our consultants, Cornerstone Advisers, under the supervision of our board Investment Committee which is populated by experienced investment and financial individuals.
+They are invested by professional money managers through our consultants, Cornerstone Advisers, under the supervision of our board Investment Committee.
+The members of this Committee include experienced investment and financial professionals.
 Copies of the Committee Charter and Investment Policy Statement are available upon request.

-After spending many years in partnership with The Seattle Foundation as managers of our endowment, the Orcas Island Community Foundation took this function in house in 2012.
-Our objectives in making this change were to improve upon investment results, reduce fees charged to our partners, and to produce more timely and accurate balance information.
-While time will tell as it relates to improved investment returns, OICF was pleased to recently report to its endowment partners that our other two objectives had been met.
+After spending many years in partnership with The Seattle Foundation, the Orcas Island Community Foundation took investment management in house in 2012.
+Our objectives in making this change were to improve upon investment results, reduce fees charged to our partners, and produce more timely and accurate fund balance information.
+While time will tell with respect to improved investment returns, OICF was pleased to report recently to its fund stakeholders that our other two objectives had been met.

-the two is what is commonly referred to as a balanced portfolio consisting of a mix between common stocks, both domestic and international, and shorter term fixed income instruments.
-The allocation of assets between the two primary classes is periodically adjusted based upon a valuation analysis conducted by our advisers and the Investment Committee.
-The second silo is a certificate of deposit portfolio and is designed to address the aspirations of some of our partners to prioritize preservation of capital.
-At present, the average maturity of this portfolio is under one year in order to address risks associated with an anticipated rise in interest rates.
+Total invested assets exceed $11.8 million and are held in one of two merged pools.
+The larger of the two is what is commonly referred to as our Mid- to Long-Term Fund, consisting of a mix between stocks, both domestic and international, fixed income instruments, and real estate/private equity holdings.
+The allocation of assets between the three primary classes is periodically adjusted based upon a valuation analysis conducted by our advisers and the Investment Committee.
+The second pool is referred to as our Short-Term Fund.
+It is designed to address the aspirations of some of our partners to prioritize preservation of capital.

 - View OICF’s Schedule of Fees as a pdf and call us with any questions.